 All non-profits, whether charitable or membership corporations, must have members.
 Members play a number of important roles in non-profits, including electing the Board of Directors.

 A membership can end in different ways.
-Memberships cannot be transferred to another person unless the articles or bylaws allow this.
+Memberships cannot be transferred to another person unless the Articles or bylaws allow this.
 A member can choose to resign at any time.
 Memberships can also expire and need to be renewed after a certain period of time.
-The articles or the bylaws may also set out a procedure to expel a member in certain situations.
-In these situations members are entitled to a fair hearing before their membership is revoked

 One of the most important roles of the members of a corporation is to elect the board of directors.
 However, the work of the members is not complete once they have elected a board to run the corporation.

 Members have certain rights including the right to...

 Generally members are not responsibility for any liability, act or default of the corporation.

 There may be different classes of members in a non-profit corporation.
 These classes have different rights and privileges only if the Articles of the corporation stipulate the differences.

 Some members' rights can be changed by the Articles or the bylaws.
 For example, each member has the right to one vote at member meetings, unless the Articles state otherwise.
 The rights given in The Non-profit Corporations Act, 2022 apply where no changes have been made through the Articles or bylaws.
 Some rights, however, cannot be changed.
 For example, the right of access to the corporation's records cannot be taken away.
 The Act states which rights can be altered by the Articles of the corporation, which can be altered by the bylaws, and which rights cannot be altered.

 A proxy is a written document signed by the member giving another person the right to attend the meeting and vote on behalf of the member.
 It can be signed electronically.
 The Articles need to state that vote by proxy is allowed.
 The person appointed as a proxy must also be a member unless the Articles state otherwise.